Question for the Vet:

 The condition you are describing is focal alopecia which is a localized area of hair loss on a dog.
 Pyotraumatic dermatitis, also known as “hot spots,” can leave such a characteristic lesion after they heal.
 Due to damage to the hair follicles during active inflammation, the hair may or may not grow back well.

 My concern is that you notice red spots around the edges of the lesion and that it is gradually increasing is size which strongly suggests an active inflammatory response.
 Your Pomeranian may be experiencing chronic pyotraumatic dermatitis or may have another dermatosis such as dermatophytosis.

-Treatment involves clipping the wound just past the red area so that the skin can be cleaned with a chlorhexidene solution and cool water followed with topical application of an antimicrobial ointment or spray.
+Treatment involves clipping the wound just past the red area so that the skin can be cleaned with a chlorhexidine solution and cool water followed by topical application of an antimicrobial ointment or spray.
 Oral supplementation with omega fatty acids can also reduce the severity of chronic dermatoses.

 Given the chronicity of your dog’s lesion, your best bet would be to make an appointment with a board-certified dermatologist to quickly and efficiently get to the root of your dog’s problem.